ni/nimi-python/docs/niscope/class.rst

         .. note:: This property is not supported by all digitizers.Refer to the NI High-Speed Digitizers Help for a list of vertical offsets supported for each device.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].vertical_offset`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.vertical_offset`

         The following table lists the characteristics of this property.

             +-----------------------+------------+